CouncilofLorien/counciloflorien.github.io/docs/cards/U/urlurtsu-nurn.md

 > Nurn
 >
 > {: .minion-site-text .black-text .p-2 }
-> > Nearest Darkhaven: Minas Morgul Special: If your Ringwraith is at this site, he may tap during the organization phase to bring one Orc or Troll character from your discard pile into play at this site (as another company).
+> > Nearest Darkhaven: Minas Morgul <br>_**Special:**_ If your Ringwraith is at this site, he may tap during the organization phase to bring one Orc or Troll character from your discard pile into play at this site (as another company).
 The character must move to a different site from that of your Ringwraith this turn or he is discarded at the end of the movement/hazard phase.
 >
 > {: .minion-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="minion-you-draw">&ensp;1&ensp;</span><span class="minion-opp-draw">&ensp;1&ensp;</span></div>